culture of care

 Like the rest of the world, Covid-19 has meant a few changes have had to be made to the way we work… but hey, every challenge presents a learning opportunity!

 Despite the challenge of not being able to meet face-to-face during April - June 2020, we had been able to maintain a level of support to learners that was effective and really appreciated.
+In Sunderland, Colin went above and beyond, supporting our learners on community courses through doorstep visits, food parcels, collecting prescriptions and providing smart phones for those with no internet.

 Strict social distancing rules